quasilyte/KTemplate/_docs/ktemplate_php_api.md

 | `x.y`      | `"x"`    | `"y"`    | `""`     | 2            |
 | `x.y.z`    | `"x"`    | `"y"`    | `"z"`    | 3            |

 > 3-part key is the current limit of KTemplate.
-You can use the dynamic lookup with `a.b.c[$key]` though if `a.b.c` evaluates to something that can be indexed (like array or string).
+You can use the dynamic lookup with `a.b.c[$key]` if `a.b.c` evaluates to something that can be indexed (like array or string).

 The builtin `ArrayDataProvider` implements `getData` method like so: